In Trump’s Jan. 6 recast, attackers become martyrs, heroes | WTOP

 “The belief contains a device that protects it,” she said.
 “Nothing can invalidate the conspiracy theory.
 Trying to refute the theory proves the theory and signals you as a conspirator.”

+Trump, Peterson said, excels at amplifying claims that galvanize his core supporters and turn them against other Americans.

+“That’s where the power of Trump is,” he said.
+“He’s good at picking up on these threads … that lower the level of trust and create division.”

-Recent polls illustrate the country’s divide over Trump and his post-election histrionics.
+Recent polls are consistent in illustrating the country’s divide over Trump and his post-election histrionics.
 In essence, two-thirds of the population is against him; two-thirds of Republicans for him.
 In one of the latest, Quinnipiac found that 66% of Republicans consider President Joe Biden to have been illegitimately elected.

-That number and others like it in multiple polls represent tens of millions of people who were hoodwinked into believing allegations of election fraud that have been thoroughly investigated and refuted.
+That number and others like it in multiple polls represent tens of millions of people who were hoodwinked into believing allegations of election fraud that have been thoroughly investigated and refuted, including by Trump’s own attorney general, William Barr.
 Trump’s fabrications have stuck and now undergird the attempts by him and those closest to him to glorify the Jan.
 6 mob.

 “The consequence of lying is you kind of never get back to where you were before,” said Harvard historian Jill Lepore, whose podcast, “The Last Archive,” explores hoaxes, deceptions and what has happened to truth.
 “That’s what’s pernicious about our particular moment.”